rdbeach/JsonQuery/README.md

 ## Usage

-Are two ways to manipulate the json tree in java.
+There are two ways to manipulate the json tree using JsonQuery.

 	Single node traversal
 	Javascript queries.